VANatHeritage/VA_NH_docs/intro_git.md

 *Note: if you're just working with an existing (GitHub) repository, skip to the **Working with existing repositories** section*.

 Any folder can be initialized as a new git repository.
-For example, to create a new **local** repository `VA_NH_docs` to store this document and other helpful tools for the organization, we can use the commands:
+For example, to create a new **local** repository `VA_NH_docs` to store this document and other helpful scripts, we can use the commands:

 ```
 git init VA_NH_docs